 Dr. Kathleen Smythe

-I love teaching and writing.
+I love teaching and writing and learning as I pursue both.
 Particularly, I enjoy the challenge of addressing questions of contemporary relevance through historical investigation both in the classroom and through my writing and research.
 I also incorporate community- and bodily-engaged learning in many of my classes, seeking to re-connect intellectual, social, and kinesthetic learning for me and my students.
-One class that does both is my First Year Seminar, Bicycling Our Bioregion.
-Each fall students In this eight-week course spend seven days on bicycling history and ecology excursions around Cincinnati and end with a three-day trip up the Little Miami River valley over Fall Break.

 I am an African historian with years of fieldwork experience in Tanzania, East Africa.
 My first book, Fipa Families (2006), and a series of related articles examined the ways in which Fipa integrated and made sense of European Catholic missionaries and their values during the colonial period.
 This research was based on more than two hundred oral history interviews in Kifipa and Kiswahili as well as extensive archival research in Rome and Dar es Salaam, Tanzania.